-During the last reporting period, we concurred with the findings of the PSB Commander in 88 (95%) of the 93 cases that were completed.
+During the last reporting period, we concurred with the findings of the PSB Commander in 40 (98%) of the 41 cases that were completed.

-During this reporting period, we concurred with the findings of the PSB Commander in 40 (98%) of the 41 administrative misconduct investigations we reviewed.
-In one investigation where the PSB Commander made a final finding of not sustained, we believe adequate evidence existed for sustained findings.
-There were no investigations during this reporting period where the Appointing Authority changed any findings made by the PSB Commander.
-As is our practice, we will discuss the case where we disagree with the findings with PSB during our next site visit.
+During this reporting period, we concurred with the findings of the PSB Commander in 60 (95%) of the 63 administrative misconduct investigations we reviewed.
+In two cases with findings of not sustained, we believe adequate evidence existed for a sustained finding.
+In one, with a finding of exonerated, we also believe that the investigation should have resulted in a sustained finding.
+There was also one investigation reviewed during this reporting period where the Appointing Authority changed the findings made by the PSB Commander, and we disagreed with his decision to do so.
+As is our practice, we will discuss the cases where we disagree with the findings with PSB during our next site visit.